-Simon Templar has no real family, no real home and Simon Templar isn't even his real name.
-Yet Simon Templar, also known as the Saint for his use of creating false identities using the names of Catholic saints, is one of the world's most successful thieves.
-Slick, debonair and a master of disguise, Simon manages to outwit the police again and again.
-On his next job Simon is hired by the Russian Mafia to steal a cold fusion energy formula from scientist Emma Russel, however the mission backfires as he falls for the pretty, intelligent scientist.
-Simon and his new love must now manage to outwit the Russian Mafia and work out the energy formula before the worst happens and the US is affected forever.Written by
+Simon Templar has no real family, no real home, and Simon Templar isn't even his real name.
+Yet, Simon Templar, also known as the Saint for his use of creating false identities using the names of Catholic saints, is one of the world's most successful thieves.
+Slick, debonair, and a master of disguise, Simon manages to outwit the police again and again.
+On his next job, he is hired by the Russian Mafia to steal a cold fusion energy formula from scientist Emma Russel.
+However, the mission backfires as he falls for the pretty, intelligent scientist.
+Simon and his new love must now manage to outwit the Russian Mafia and work out the energy formula before the worst happens, and the U.S. is affected forever.Written by

 [Simon prepares to pick the lock on the door of a Russian government building, only to find it unlocked]

 See more »